Skip To Main Content

 September 23, 2005 - The Sun Rises

-The Owls began their journey in DI in the Atlantic Sun Conference with the first contest against North Florida.
-It was a dominant ASUN opener for the Owls as they secured a 4-0 win, tied for the largest margin of victory among ASUN foes that season.
-They would finish with an 8-2 ASUN record for a second-place ASUN finish with a 13-4-1 overall tally.
-It showcased as the fourth-straight 12-plus win season and the first in Division I.
+The Owls began their journey in the Atlantic Sun Conference with a contest against familiar foe North Florida.
+It was a dominant ASUN opener for the Owls as they secured a 4-0 win.
+The Black and Gold would finish with an 8-2-0 ASUN record for a second place finish and 13-4-1 overall tally.
+It showcased as the fourth-straight 12-plus win season.

 October 27, 2006 - Outta Nowhere